BorisMolch/pfrontend-temp/content/blog/new-in-patch-for-august-more-content-instruments-features-fixes.md

 ![](/uploads/screen_2560x1440_2022-08-20_00-07-04.png)

-**August 1 update**
+### August 1 update

 New at the start of the month, we unveiled a ton of new content, including powerful instruments for creating kicks and drums and acid TB-303 basslines, plus new mixing and looping capabilities:

 * Fan - propels marbles when they pass in front of it
 * Acidic - 303 replica
-* KickBox - Kick drum synth + mini seq
+* KickBox - Kick drum synth + mini sequencer
-* DrumBox - General drum synth + mini seq
+* DrumBox - multi-purpose drum synth + mini sequencer
-* DirtBox - Clip distortion effect
+* DirtBox - clip distortion effect
-* EchoBox - Delay effect
+* EchoBox - delay effect
-* MixBox - 4 channel stereo mixer
+* MixBox - 4-channel stereo mixer
-* Ghost Station - 4 channel ghost looper
+* Ghost Station - 4-channel ghost looper
 * Background color - 3D background color picker
-* Metronome - Metronome with global tempo control
+* Metronome - metronome with global tempo control

 Also in this release: improved ghost recording and looping, the ability to modify and save EPs (meaning you can use them to start your own projects), and numerous performance optimizations and fixes.

-**Watch it in action**
+### Watch it in action

 Our own Octa has been hard at work documenting all the new stuff.
 I want my Patch TV: